How Castor Oil Packs Help You Detox

 However, it can be effective for constipation and some midwives use it to help induce labor.
 If you are taking castor oil internally to relieve constipation, begin with 1 tsp in the morning and see if you get the relief you need.
 If not, you can try 2 tsps the following morning.

 This should be totally safe but if you notice increasing pain or digestive discomfort than back off.

 Therapeutic Uses of Castor Oil Packs

 Castor oil packs involve the application of externally administering castor oil to the skin’s surface so that it can slowly be absorbed.
-Castor oil packs have many potential therapeutic uses including the ability to treat and cure the following conditions: (1, 3, 4, 5, 6)
+Castor oil packs have many potential therapeutic uses including the ability to treat the following conditions: (1, 3, 4, 5, 6)

 - Skin conditions such as fungal infections, rashes, acne, warts, callouses, eczema, allergies and other inflammatory skin problems

 - Menstrual cramps